core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

       ;; QUERY SECTION:
       ;example.org.
 IN      AAAA

-When an error occurs at the CoAP layer, the DoC server SHOULD respond with an appropriate CoAP error, for instance 4.15 (Unsupported Content-Format) if the Content-Format option in the request was not set to "application/dns-message" and the Content-Format is not otherwise supported by
+When an error occurs at the CoAP layer, the DoC server responds with an appropriate CoAP error, for instance 4.15 (Unsupported Content-Format) if the Content-Format option in the request was not set to "application/dns-message" and the Content-Format is not otherwise supported by